chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 ![](coursebook_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-We can also calculaute a bound on the error if we use the fourth degree polynomial to approxiamte $\sin(0.1)$.
+We can also calculate a bound on the error if we use the fourth degree polynomial to approximate $\sin(0.1)$.
 Note $\sin$ is at most one in magnitude, so the error term is at most
 $(0.1)^5/120\approx 8.333 \times 10^{-8}$.
 The actual error achieved is